gajus/slonik/.README/ERROR_HANDLING.md

 `NotNullIntegrityConstraintViolationError` is thrown when PostgreSQL responds with [`not_null_violation`](https://www.postgresql.org/docs/9.4/static/errcodes-appendix.html) (`23502`) error.

-### Handling `QueryCancelledError`
+### Handling `StatementCancelledError`

-`QueryCancelledError` is thrown when a query is cancelled by the user, i.e. [`pg_cancel_backend`](https://www.postgresql.org/docs/current/functions-admin.html#FUNCTIONS-ADMIN-SIGNAL).
+`StatementCancelledError` is thrown when a query is cancelled by the user (i.e. [`pg_cancel_backend`](https://www.postgresql.org/docs/current/functions-admin.html#FUNCTIONS-ADMIN-SIGNAL)) or in case of a timeout.

-It should be safe to use the same connection if the `QueryCancelledError` is handled, e.g.
+It should be safe to use the same connection if `StatementCancelledError` is handled, e.g.

 ```js
 await pool.connect(async (connection0) => {